oatlog/oatlog/doc/report/main.typ

 = Oatlog

+#todo[
   - Ahead of time compiled
     - Consider and optimize rules together
   - Datalog

-TODO
   - User's perspective, egglog language (specify in background) and runtime API.
   - Architecture at a module level, what IRs.
   - Show and discuss the IRs
   - Discuss core algorithms
   - Discuss selected implementation details
+]

 == User facing, egglog language and oatlog library